-A student enrolled at East Central College may repeat a course one time, if either the student received a grade of D, F, W or WX or the course content and/or credit hour value changed significantly since the original enrollment.
-If a student needs to repeat a course an additional time and conditions warrant such exception, the student must receive written permission from the chief academic officer (CAO) or the chief student affairs officer (CSAO).
+A student enrolled at East Central College may repeat a course one time, if either the student received a grade of D, F, or W, or the course content and/or credit hour value changed significantly since the original enrollment.
+If a student needs to repeat a course an addition time or under other circumstance, the student must receive written permission from an appropriate college official.
 All attempts at the course will be recorded on the official college transcript and the highest grade will be factored into the student's GPA.
-Financial aid rules may prohibit students from receiving funding for repeating a course under any circumstances.
+Financial aid rules may prohibit students from receiving funding for repeating a course, under any circumstances.